luisfff/vehicles/README.md

 # Vehicles API #

 This API allows you to create, read, update, and delete vehicles using the UnitOfWork pattern and Entity Framework Core (EF) migrations.

 ## Getting Started

-Clone the repository: git clone https://github.com/luisfff/vehicles <br>
+Clone the repository: git clone https://github.com/luisfff/vehicles

-Restore dependencies: dotnet restore <br>
+Restore dependencies: dotnet restore

-Create database and apply migrations: dotnet ef database update <br>
+Create database and apply migrations: dotnet ef database update

-Run the project: dotnet run <br>
+Run the project: dotnet run

 Access the API at http://localhost:5131

 ## Endpoints